drocheam/optrace/docs/source/usage/spectrum.rst

 **Rectangle**

-A rectangular pass filter can be modelled by a rectangular function.
+A rectangular pass filter is modelled by a rectangular function.

 .. testcode::